 - Participants will identify social and cultural differences between self and people in poverty.

-- Participants will identify practice implications for working with individuals and families in poverty.
+- Participants will identify practice implications for working with individuals and

 Poverty Simulation Coordinators